 The value of an investment into your organization and the return your participants bring as lifetime loyalists to your cause.

 Yes, having thousands onsite for your event gives a great opportunity to blow up your optics and share your mission- all eyes on you.
 But the reality is the runners, walkers, and riders will most likely forget your cause by the next week.

 Unless you have a Long Tail plan.

-In the meantime, the runners participating are getting cultivated by other organization that they find valuable and worthy who have forgone the heavy costs of an event and have instead investment in personal engagement and speaking to impact.
+In the meantime, the runners participating are getting cultivated by other organizations that they find valuable and worthy who have forgone the heavy costs of an event and have instead invested in personal engagement and speaking to impact.
 They are being solicited by mail, invited to lunches, meeting staff and clients, mingling with board members.
 All without you in the room.
-They are being courted, 365 days a year, by other organizations not investing all their time and resources into a once a year event.
+They are being courted, 365 days a year, by other organizations not investing all their time and resources into a once-a-year event.

 It’s not as dire as it sounds though, IF you have a plan of action in which you invest resources into cultivating all your attendees AFTER the event and leading up to the next year’s engagement.

 Begin your plan before the event even reaches the starting gate.
 Identify those who are registered through wealth screenings.
 Note the high net worth individuals.
 Create relationship trees in your database to see who is connected and nurture those connected to your organization currently.
 Make plans to introduce those who are not.

 Define which participants you need to meet, which need to meet the board, which need a place of honor.
 Which ones can get you to the next big donor?
 Who is of notoriety?
 Who represents a company you need to connect with?
 Who represents a group valuable to your mission?
 Data knowledge pre-event is gold.